 Students in the college are encouraged to engage in undergraduate research projects, internships, study abroad, seminars, and the college's numerous student organizations.
 Students interested in such opportunities should consult with their faculty advisor.
-For more information, contact Dean Betty Paulanka, 345 McDowell Hall, or send email to ud.chns@udel.edu or visit www.udel.edu/health
+For more information, contact Dean Betty Paulanka, 345 McDowell Hall, or visit www.udel.edu/health, or email ud.chs@udel.edu.